The Best Commercial Truck Insurance Companies for 2026

 While you must be a member to purchase trucking insurance with OOIDA, a one-year membership is just $45.
 This additional cost may be worth it to be insured by an organization like OOIDA.

-OOIDA has an NAIC complaint index of 0.58, which is below the national complaint index.
-They only have 1 complaint recorded by the NAIC, and they have no commercial auto complaints reported.
+OOIDA has an NAIC complaint index of 0.00, which is well below the national average.
+They have zero confirmed complaints recorded by the NAIC in the most recent reporting year.
 They also have an A+ rating with the Better Business Bureau, but they are not currently BBB accredited.
-These factors indicate a positive reputation among OOIDA customers.
+While these factors indicate a positive reputation among OOIDA members, the lack of an AM Best rating means some brokers and shippers may not accept their policies, which is a critical consideration for independent drivers.

 The cost of insurance through OOIDA will vary depending on your insurance needs.
-To get a quote you must first become an OOIDA member, which costs $45 annually.
+While you do not need to be a member to request an insurance quote, you must join the association to purchase a policy.
+A one-year membership is $45 annually.
 For more information on membership and insurance pricing, you can contact the organization online or by phone.

 OOIDA trucking insurance is designed with its members in mind: independent owner-operators.
 They also provide services and benefits for their members, including life and health benefits, discounts and rebates, and business services.
 As such, we recommend them as the Best Trucking Insurance for Small Businesses.